Angel Heart: Plot

 Harry finds Epiphany at his hotel.
 He invites her into his room, where they have sex, during which Harry has visions of blood dripping from the ceiling and splashing around the room.
 He soon confronts Krusemark in a gumbo hut.
 Krusemark reveals that he and Margaret were the ones who took Favorite from the hospital.
 Favorite was actually a powerful occultist who sold his soul to Satan in exchange for stardom.
 He got his stardom but sought to renege on the bargain.
 To do so, he kidnapped a young soldier from Times Square who was his exact age and strongly resembled him, and performed a Satanic ritual on the boy, murdering him and eating his still-beating heart to steal his soul.
-Favorite planned to assume the soldier's identity but was drafted and injured overseas.
-Suffering severe facial trauma and amnesia, he was sent to the hospital for treatment.
+Favorite planned to assume the soldier's identity, but he was sent overseas and suffered a severe war injury.
+He was sent to the hospital for treatment of facial trauma and amnesia.

 After taking him from the hospital, Krusemark and Margaret left him at Times Square on New Year's Eve 1943 (the date on the falsified hospital records).
 While hearing Krusemark's story, Harry runs into the bathroom, vomits and continually asks for the soldier's identity.
 Krusemark says that the soldier's dog tags were sealed in a vase.
 He returns to find Krusemark drowned in a cauldron of boiling gumbo.

 At Margaret's home, Harry finds the vase containing the soldier's dog tag—stamped with the name "Angel, Harold".
 Harry realizes that he and Johnny Favorite are actually the same person.
 Louis Cyphre, whose name is a homophone for Lucifer, suddenly appears.
 His true nature revealed, Cyphre proclaims that he can now claim what is his: Favorite's soul.
 Harry insists that he knows who he is, but his repressed memories of killing Dr. Fowler, Toots, the Krusemarks and Epiphany eventually come flooding back.

 Harry returns to his hotel room, where the police have found Epiphany murdered by gunshot, the barrel of Harry's gun still inside her vagina, and his dog tags on her body.
 A police officer comes out of the bathroom carrying Epiphany's young son, who Harry realizes is his grandchild.
 Harry sees the child's eyes glow, just as Cyphre's had at their last meeting, implying that Satan is the one who impregnated Epiphany.
 A police detective tells Harry that he will burn for the murders, and Harry says, "I know.
 In Hell."
 Harry later stands inside an elevator that is interminably descending, presumably to Hell.
 Cyphre whispers, "Harry" and "Johnny", asserting dominion over both of their souls.